 If we want to get a good separation in the simple distillation method, it is beneficial to use a mixture that has largely varied boiling points.
-Else, the components in the mixture should be non-volatile (solid) except the one we need to separate.
+If not, the components in the mixture should be non-volatile (solid) except the one we need to separate.
 In this case, only the intended component will evaporate and separate out purely.

 In fractional distillation method, a fractionating column is used in contrast to simple distillation.
 When the components in the mixture have closer boiling points, fractional distillation method is used.
 When they have a large difference in their boiling points, simple distillation can be used.
 Moreover, Raoult’s law can be neglected in simple distillation but, in fractional distillation, it is taken into consideration.